Trump wants to cancel Air Force One order from Boeing

-Donald Trump wants to cancel a government order for a new Air Force One.
+Donald Trump wants to cancel government plans to build two new Air Force One jets.

 "Boeing is building a brand new 747 Air Force One for future presidents, but costs are out of control, more than $4 billion.
 Cancel order!"